 Cryogenics for the living.
 It’s a good time to be alive.

-Chemistry/ Chem eng student.
+Chemistry/ Chem eng graduate.
 Crafty.
 Melbournian.
 This is a mostly scientific scrap book of sorts... a personal housing for all the weird and wonderful advances to be found on the web...
 My happy place.
 Search bar tags: science, chemistry, engineering, physics, nuclear, space, gif, chemistry gif, materials science, 3d printing, sustainability, tech, math, biology, and medicine.
 PS.
 This was not my first blog unfortunately so I can't follow back as The Crafty Chemist.
 Background image source: http://junaxup.com/?sciart